cestebanez91/GCP-VPN-PANOS/README.md

 # Prerequisite
-In order to run this skillet, you need a running default configuration for PAN-OS and AWS.
+In order to run this skillet, you need a running default configuration for PAN-OS and GCP.
 ## PAN-OS
 - VM-Series or physical device running PAN-OS 8.1 running
 - untrust and trust interfaces configured